 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will answer an essay style set of questions based on the Learn material within the module.
+There are a total of 7 written assignments based on the lectures given and assigned reading.

 Quiz: Poster Presentation: Article Check